 Family - Asclepiadaceae

-Leaves - Opposite, sessile, lanceolate, spreading, to 8cm long, 4cm broad, glabrous (margins sometimes ciliate), entire, acute to acuminate, sometimes with a slightly wavy margin.
+Leaves - Opposite, sessile, lanceolate, entire, spreading, to 8 cm long, 5 cm broad, glabrous (margins sometimes ciliate), lanceolate to ovate, bases rounded, sharply pointed, sometimes with a slightly wavy margin.

 Adaxial surface of leaf.

 Inflorescence - Single terminal umbel, long-stalked, nodding, with 8-20 flowers.
 Pedicels to 2 cm long, typically pubescent.

 Flowers - Calyx lobes 5, reflexed, sparsely to moderately short-hairy, 2.5-4.0 mm long, lanceolate to ovate.
 Corolla lobes 5, reflexed, glabrous, white to pale green, the lobes 9-12 mm long, lanceolate to oblong- lanceolate.
 Gynostegium appearing short-stalked (the column visible below the bases of the hoods), pale cream-colored to pale green, occasionally tinged with purple, the corona conspicuously longer than the tip of the anther/stigma head.
 Corona hoods 4.0-5.5 mm long, erect, attached near their bases, ovate to broadly ovate in outline, the tip rounded to broadly rounded, the margins with a pair of blunt, triangular teeth near the middle, the bases pouched.
 Horns attached toward the hood bases, relatively short, curved inward over the anther/stigma head and not extended past the tips of the hoods, sickle-shaped, relatively stout, not flattened, tapered to a sharp point at the tip.